mikemol/msgpass/README.md

 This field is not encrypted.

-__Version Number__
+__Version Number (Outer)__

 In order to allow for changes in the format on the wire, a version number is necessary.
 Because the version number defines how to parse the message, it must come early in the byte stream.
 Because the version number is unlikely to change often, I don't think it likely to reveal much identifying information.
-Further, because the version number isn't likely to change much, it represents a piece ofknown data, and thus, were it included near the beginning of the encrypted portion of the stream, would improve the efficacy of known-cyphertext attacks against the message body.
+Further, because the version number isn't likely to change much, it represents a piece of known data, and thus, were it included near the beginning of the encrypted portion of the stream, would improve the efficacy of known-cyphertext attacks against the message body.

 In consideration all of these factors, the version number is kept in the clear.

+However, becaue it is neither encrypted nor signed, it can be spoofed.
+Since this may in the future be used to confuse a message parser, this version number only describes the layout of the outer, unencrypted portion of the envelope.

 This field is not encrypted.